-Once the problem has been reduced to computing $f(r)$ using the method proposed in the previous section, we notice that the identification of perfect matchings of the ladder operators will differ depending on the parity of $r$.
+Once the problem has been reduced to computing $f(r)$ using the method proposed in the previous section, we observe that the identification of perfect matchings of the ladder operators depends on the parity of $r$.
 We will examine both alternatives separately. \\

-\textbf{Case $r$ even.} In this case homogeneous matchings are possible (i.e matchings that pair all of the creation operators among themselves, and all of the annihilation operators among themselves). \begin{itemize} \item The amount of different homogeneous matchings that can be done is
+\textbf{Case $r$ even.} In this case, homogeneous matchings are possible (i.e, matchings that pair all of the creation operators among themselves, and all of the annihilation operators among themselves). \begin{itemize} \item The number of different homogeneous matchings that can be done is

 since there exist $r!$ different permutations of $r$ elements, but the $(\frac{r}{2})!$ permutations of the pairs are considered identical, and so are the $2^{\frac{r}{2}}$ permutations of the two elements within each pair.
-The square accounts for the fact that the same logic applies to both the creation and the annihilation operators. \item If, on the contrary, we paired all of the creation operators with an annihilation one (all non-homogeneous pairs), we would have $r!$ possibilities (the first $a$ would choose among $r$ different $a^\dagger$'s, the second one among the remaining $r-1$, etc). \item The mixed approach in this case would be to make some $a^\dagger a$ pairs (necessarily an even number $s=2j$ of them) and mix the rest of operators homogeneously.
+The square accounts for the fact that the same logic applies to both the creation and the annihilation operators. \item If, on the contrary, we paired all of the creation operators with an annihilation one (all non-homogeneous pairs), we would have $r!$ possibilities (the first $a$ would choose among $r$ different $a^\dagger$'s, the second one among the remaining $r-1$, etc). \item The mixed approach in this case would be to make some $a^\dagger a$ pairs (necessarily an even number $s=2j$ of them) and mix the rest of the operators homogeneously.
 The number of options here takes the form:

 \end{itemize}

 Taking into account all these possibilities and applying Eqs.\ref{trace}, \ref{identities}, we obtain the expression: